Tejaswi-Thumma/sdf_project/README.md

 ## COMPONENTS

 ### AInteger.JAVA (INTEGER CLASS)
 - The `AInteger` class handles operations for arbitrarily large integers, including support for negative values.
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division, using string-based representations for the numbers.
+It supports basic arithmetic operations such as add, subtraction, multiplication, and division, using string-based representations for the numbers.
 This class ensures no precision is lost, even with very large numbers.
 - This class file belongs to the `arbitraryarithmetic` package.

 #### MEMBER VARIABLES